SandyBansalHere/data-structures-and-algorithms/data-structures/arrays/README.md

 # Arrays (list)

-Arrays are a linear data structure that arranges items sequentially, one after another, in the computer’s memory.
+Arrays are a linear data structure that arrange items sequentially, one after another, in the computer’s memory.
 Arrays are index-based, meaning values can be accessed using their index number.

 ![Array](../../images/array.png)

 ## Static arrays vs Dynamic arrays

 Static arrays, also known as fixed-size arrays in programming languages like C and C++, require the size of the array to be specified during declaration, and it cannot be changed during runtime.
-However, in modern programming languages like JavaScript and Python, the size of an array is dynamic, meaning more items can be added as needed.
+However, in modern programming languages like JavaScript and Python, the size of an array is dynamic, meaning more items can be added or removed as needed.

 ## Implementation of Arrays in different programming languages